Google Voice Instructions for those without a cell phone

 Please remember to maintain good security practices and do not click on any suspicious links or images if you should receive them and alert the Service Desk if you believe there has been a security breach/incident.

-HTC Service Desk will NEVER ask for passwords.
+Hennepin Technology Service Desk will never ask for passwords.

 Was this helpful?